1. Overview

 2. Main Benefits

-The Spanish Social Security System includes benefits for health care (sickness and maternity), injuries at workunemployment, pensions, invalidity and death benefits.
+The Spanish Social Security System includes benefits for health care (sickness and maternity), injuries at work, unemployment, pensions, invalidity and death benefits.

 2.1.
 Unemployment